davenicholson-xyz/wallheaven/README.md

 ## 🌆 Wallheaven - Random wallpaper fetcher for wallhaven.cc

-Wallheaven is a Rust powered CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
+Wallheaven is a CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
-The selected wallpaper will then be downloaded and will output the filepath.
-Alternatively if a script is provided then the script will be called with the filepath.
+The selected wallpaper will then be downloaded and will output the file path.
+Alternatively if a script is provided then the script will be called with the file path.

 All queries and selected wallpapers are cached to cut down on API calls.